escalante-bio/mosaic/README.md

-### Functional, multi-objective protein design using continuous relaxation.
+## Functional, multi-objective protein design using continuous relaxation.

+ Protein design tasks almost always involve multiple constraints or properies that must be satisfied or optimized.
+For instance, in binder design one may want to simultaneously ensure:
+- the chance of binding the intended target is high
+- the chance of binding to a similar off-target protein is low
+- the binder expresses well in bacteria
+- the binder is highly soluble.

+There has been a recent explosion in the application of machine learning to protein property prediction, resulting in fairly accurate predictors for each of these properties.
+What is currently lacking is an efficient and flexible method for combining these different predictors into one design framework.

+---

+### Installation
+We recommend using `uv` to install this package: `uv add "boltz-binder-design @ git+https://github.com/escalante-bio/boltz-binder-design"`

+> You may need to add various `uv` overrides for specific packages and your machine, take a look at [pyproject.toml](pyproject.toml)

+> You'll need a GPU or TPU-compatible version of JAX for structure prediction.
+You might need to install this manually, i.e. ` uv add jax[cuda12_local].`

+### Introduction

-This proof of concept combines two ideas with a single, simple interface:
+This project combines two simple components to make a powerful protein design framework:

-- Gradient-based optimization over a continuous, _relaxed_ sequence space (as in [ColabDesign](https://github.com/sokrypton/ColabDesign), RSO, BindCraft, etc)
+- Gradient-based optimization over a continuous, relaxed sequence space (as in [ColabDesign](https://github.com/sokrypton/ColabDesign), RSO, BindCraft, etc)
 - A functional, modular interface to easily combine multiple learned or hand-crafted loss terms and optimization algorithms (as in [A high-level programming language for generative protein design](https://www.biorxiv.org/content/10.1101/2022.12.21.521526v1.full.pdf) etc)

-The (not necessarily novel) observation here is that it's possible to use this continuous relaxation _simultaneously_ with multiple learned objective terms [^1].
+The key observation is that it's possible to use this continuous relaxation simultaneously with multiple learned objective terms [^1].

-The point is to allow us to easily construct objective functions that are combinations of multiple learned potentials and optimize them efficiently, like so:
+This allows us to easily construct objective functions that are combinations of multiple learned potentials and optimize them efficiently, like so:

 ```python
 combined_loss = (